bethsampher/covid19-graphs-bethsampher/README.md

 ```
 $ covid19_processing -g out
 ```
-I then opened the png files and checked the graphs look correct, which they do as can be seen in the images above.
+I then opened the png files and checked the graphs look correct, which they do, as can be seen in the images above.